Code-Institute-Submissions/Milestone-Project-47/README.md

 To run locally, you can clone this respository directly in the terminal of the environment you are using for code editing type: git clone [VisitMorocco](https://github.com/WHusssain937/Milestone-Project-2).
 To cut ties with this GitHub repository, type git remote rm origin into the terminal.

-##### Creating Your Own API keys
+##### Obtaining Your Own API Key
-To use this code, you will need to optain your own API key, this can easily be done by following this link [Google Maps Api](https://developers.google.com/maps/documentation/javascript/get-api-key).
+To use this code, you will need to obtain your own API key, this can easily be done by following this link [Google Maps Api](https://developers.google.com/maps/documentation/javascript/get-api-key).
-After you have your Api key, just go into the index.html file and optain the Google Maps Api script tag and replace the Api key with your one.
+After you have your Api key, just go into the index.html file and obtain the Google Maps Api script tag and replace the Api key with your one.

 ##### Connecting To EmaiLJS
 If you would like to use this code, then you will need to make your own EmaiLJS account and follow these instructions to set up [EmailJS Tutorial](https://www.emailjs.com/docs/tutorial/overview/).